-Advocate for and coordinate with various service providers (e.g., water, sewer, and recreation districts) for proper planning, maintenance, and implementation of services and infrastructure to ensure efficient and effective service delivery in Impacted Communities.
+Advocate for and coordinate with various service providers (e.g., water, sewer, transit, and recreation districts) for proper planning, maintenance, and implementation of services and infrastructure to ensure efficient and effective service delivery in Impacted Communities.

-Prioritize clean-up of illegal dumping in Impacted Communities.
+Prioritize and adequately fund clean-up of illegal dumping and associated code enforcement on public and private property in Impacted Communities.

 Continue to advocate for public-private partnerships that will improve access to reliable, fast internet and make digital resources available in Impacted Communities at affordable prices.
-PFS-P1.5

-When communities request levels of County services that exceed the countywide standard, require the creation of a County Service Area or other special governmental unit to fund the service costs.
-Allow exceptions for enhanced services in Impacted Communities.
-PFS-P1.6 When adopting, amending, and imposing impact fees and developer exactions, consider the effects of such fees and exactions upon project economics, the County's goals, and housing supply.
+When communities request levels of County services that exceed the countywide standard, require the creation of a County Service Area, Community Facilities District, or other special governmental unit to fund the service costs.
+Allow exceptions for enhanced services in Impacted Communities if alternative funding sources can be identified.

+When adopting, amending, and imposing impact fees, Community Benefits Agreements, and developer exactions, consider the effects of such fees and exactions upon project economics, the County's goals, and housing supply.
 Consider fee reductions or exemptions for projects in Impacted Communities that are consistent with the priorities identified in the community profile.
-PFS-P1.7

-Collaborate with local water providers (Contra Costa Water District, EBMUD, etc.) and private well-owners to ensure continuity of water supplies and provide financial relief to Impacted Communities if prices rise in drought conditions.
-Actions
+Collaborate with local water service providers (e.g., Contra Costa Water District, EBMUD, and community services districtsete.) and private well-owners to ensure continuity of water supplies and provide financial relief to Impacted Communities if prices rise in drought conditions.